Maryam593/http-sarcasm-codes/ReadMe.md

-# HTTP Sarcasm Codes 🤪
+# HTTP Sarcasm Codes 🙃

+Ever wanted your API to roast your users instead of just sending boring status codes?
+Welcome to **HTTP Sarcasm Codes**—because your server deserves a sense of humor.

+---

+## 🤷 What Is This?

-A collection of sarcastic, witty, and sometimes brutally honest responses for HTTP status codes.
+A collection of HTTP status codes with enough sarcasm to make your backend feel like a stand-up comedian.
-Perfect for developers who want to add some personality to their API responses.
+Perfect for developers who think error messages should be as witty as their commit messages.

 ---